 Greater Chicago Food Depository, Chicago, Illinois

 This investment allowed us to provide a variety of fruits and vegetables through the Healthy Kids Market school-based pantry initiative, which serves students and families through a total of 37 schools across Cook County.
 Healthy Kids Markets utilize a “full choice” model of distribution, whereby families select the food they wish to receive.
 On average, each family receives approximately 19 pounds of food per distribution.
-Fresh fruits and vegetables currently make up approximately 75 percent of all food provided through the markets, in addition to shelf-stable items such a peanut butter, pasta, rice and beans.
+Fresh fruits and vegetables currently make up approximately 75 percent of all food provided through the markets, in addition to shelf-stable items such as peanut butter, pasta, rice, and beans.
 As a result, parents are able to prepare healthy meals for their children in the evenings and over the weekend, narrowing the meal gap experienced by many students across Cook County.

 Second Harvest Food Bank of Metrolina, Charlotte, North Carolina

 Grant funding was used to purchase produce to distribute to children participating in some of our Kids Cafe and Backpack programs.
 We worked hard this year to provide more fresh produce so food-insecure children could share with their families.
-Items included in the backpacks that go home with children participating in the Backpack program are low salt, low sugar and low fat, shelf stable items.
+Items included in the backpacks that go home with children participating in the Backpack program are low salt, low sugar and low fat, shelf-stable items.
 Though these items are healthy, fresh produce is an even healthier choice that we want to provide as often as we can.
 The best way to do this is to distribute the produce along with the bag of nutritious, ready-to-eat food that kids participating in the program take home each Friday.
-More healthy foods not only help provide children with the proper nutrition they need to be ready to learn in the classroom, but it helps reduce the risk of obesity and food related diseases like diabetes and heart disease.
+More healthy foods not only help provide children with the proper nutrition they need to be ready to learn in the classroom, but it helps reduce the risk of obesity and food-related diseases like diabetes and heart disease.
 We believe it is important to teach children about and help them appreciate fresh fruit and vegetables so they understand the importance of healthy food choices.

 This year, as part of Disney’s “Share the Joy” campaign, Feeding America and Disney will expand access to healthy living options in neighborhoods where kids and families live, work and play.